Mortaza80Nalbandi/webots_Navigation_DQN/README.md

 2. 	**Training Instability:** During training, DQN may encounter instability, primarily originating from the dynamic nature of the target network.
 Furthermore, performance collapse can occur, presenting a scenario where DQN struggles to recover through learning, potentially hindering its training progress.

-## Solution
-The main focus of solving the Frozen Lake environment lies in the discrete and integer nature of the observation space.
-The observation space of the FrozenLake environment consists of a single number from 0 to 15, representing a total of 16 discrete states.
-To address this, we should encode the state into a one-hot vector.
-This encoding transforms each discrete observation into a binary vector, where only one element is set to 1, representing the observed state.
-By doing so, we enable the neural network of the DQN to learn from more features represented by these one-hot vectors rather than solely relying on individual integers.
-This approach enhances the network's ability to capture the underlying structure of the environment and facilitates more effective learning, ultimately leading to improved performance in navigating the FrozenLake environment.

 ## Requirements
 The code is implemented in Python 3.8.10 and has been tested on Windows 10 without encountering any issues.
 Below are the non-standard libraries and their corresponding versions used in writing the code:
 <pre>